Head and Neck Lumps

 - Parathyroid, neck nerve and vessel tumors

 Besides presenting as a lump, head and neck tumors may present as blood stained sputum, nose bleed, hearing loss, ringing in the ear and ear block.
 The lumps may swell with infections and reduce in size in between episodes.
 Destruction of structures closely related in the head and neck region results in various problems with breathing, swallowing, eating, voice, dentition, cosmesis and bleeding.
-Seeking evaluation and treatment as early as possible is critical for ensuring the best outcomes for cancer cases.
-Investigations:
+Seeking evaluation and treatment as early as possible is critical for ensuring the best outcomes for cancer cases

 - Blood tests for screening of some cancers like nasopharyngeal carcinoma (NPC), especially with family history of NPC